memph1024/swapdex-documentation/docs/what-to-try/validator.md

 - 60GB ram, 300 GB Storage, 6 CPU, <strong>stable server uplink connection with fixed IP</strong>

 !!! info
-    Anything between the lower-end and ideal hardware should be sufficient to run a validator on the Smart Dex Chain testnet.
+    Anything between the lower-end and ideal hardware should be sufficient to run a validator on the Kusari network.

 ## Using Ubuntu 20.04 :